andrew-fowler/automation-fundamentals-brownbag/PITCHME.md

 Note:
 Automated checking that things that were **previously known to be true still are**.

-**As opposed to _testing_ activities**, which look to surface new information about the system.

 A replacement for **manual regression checking**.

 _Not_ a replacement for **integration or unit tests**.

+**As opposed to _testing_ activities**, which look to surface new information about the system.

 ---

 ## Why would we do it?

 Note:
-A low execution-cost way to gather information about the current health of the build, from a users perspective
+Fast feedback.
+The greater the age of a bug, the more impactful and more expensive it is to fix.

 All test automation aims to enable **change with confidence and speed**.